-Jordanian educational institutions must provide Syrian refugees with missing or nonexistent identification documents as a condition for their children's enrolment in education, such as birth certificates, children's identity papers, or original Syrian school certificates.
+Jordanian educational institutions must provide Syrian refugees with missing or non-existent identification documents as a condition for their children's enrolment in education, such as birth certificates, children's identity papers, or original Syrian school certificates.
 This requirement is one of the most critical concerns of Syrian families wishing to educate their children due to the lack of legal documents and the difficulty of obtaining them from the concerned authorities, which lowers the desire of many Syrian children to learn.
 Therefore, the Jordanian authorities must narrow the scope of imposing these conditions to ensure

-34 UNHCR Jordan, 'Education Activities for Refugees': Situation Report (Reliefweb, 28 August 2019) 5 <https://reliefweb.int/report/jordan/jordan-education-activities-refugees-august-2019> accessed 30 May 2023.
+UNHCR Jordan, 'Education Activities for Refugees': Situation Report (Reliefweb, 28 August 2019) 5 https://reliefweb.int/report/jordan/jordan-education-activities-refugees-august-2019> accessed 30 May 2023 refugees attend school.
+In addition to the above, the Jordanian Ministry of Education has implemented the so-called three-year rule, which prohibits all children over three years of age from enrolling in the required classrooms.
+This has constituted a significant obstacle to the enrolment of thousands of Syrian children in formal education.
+Therefore, the application of this rule must be waived, and these children must be allowed to complete their education from the point where they left school.38